 Fixed Annuities - Savings Plans basically guaranteed minimum interest rate programs, where the rate of interest is set by the carrier prior to your deposit and offered for a specific period of time only.
 They are the lowest financial risk and with the most conservative returns.
 Growth here is also tax-deferred until withdrawn.

-Fixed-Indexed Annuities - Known by its acronym FIA... have the BEST possibility to earn a higher interest rate based on the performance of a market index.
+Fixed-Indexed Annuities - Known by their acronym FIA... have the BEST possibility to earn a higher interest rate based on the performance of a market index.
 However, there generally isn't a guaranteed minimum return (Optional INCOME riders may be used to provide a minimum guarantee, but they can come at a cost.
 Determining if that works for you or not can only be completed after a review by a trusted professional.
 Generally, FIA's offered reasonable to moderate returns, until recently where we have now begun to see returns on the better programs in double digits annually.
 In the end, FIA's are a much safer, but competitive alternative and are the only programs where you can generate growth even in a down market.
 (You gotta see this).